hashicorp-forge/grove/docs/faq.rst

 .. _pull-request:

-"I built a new plugin, can I open a pull-request?"
+"I built a new connector, can I open a pull-request?"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First off, thank you for helping to extend and make Grove better!